woodstr/msc-thesis/README.md

 - DMC decoding

 # Week 15 - 15 may 2025
+## Goals
+### Finish Pipeline :on:
+Finish the full decoding pipeline and test thoroughly on more images with full debugging enabled.

+Double check that same retinex used during UNet training is used in full pipeline.

+Full debugging will show the decoding process at every step, allowing me to see what step causes failure cases.

+On identification of specific failures will improve methods.
+E.g. if grid fitting is the only point of failure I will implement my previous ideas for improvement of grid fitting.

+### Watershed Segmentation :on:
+For template extraction, watershed segmentation will be useful to extract the templates on overlapping dots.

+This, along with similar L finding method to validate dots, the Hu Moments can be used to select top K dot template for use in template matching.

+### UNet Training Change :on:
+Mix MAN dataset with Braille during training.
+This may be better than simply finetuning on MAN data.

+Can use sampler param in pytorch dataloader to ensure balance.
+Will also add debug information in labels (source of data) so that I can print during training to ensure each batch is 50/50 braille and MAN (ig they should be shuffled too).

+### (Optional) Cascade Template Matching Change :on:
+During cascade template matching, can do it only in the areas near template dots, e.g. around a radius of the template, but ensure that entire image is used overall.

+This would make the process computationally cheaper but not necessarily more accurate, so I will only do this if required / time allows.

+## Outcome of Week
+TBD

 # Week 16 - 22 may 2025
 # Week 17 - 29 may 2025
 ## Goals